 Before you do anything, ensure that your table saw’s safety features are in place.
 Ensure that the fence guide is set to the correct position for the size of the cut.
 It has to be parallel to the blade.
 The blade cover has to be firmly placed.
 What about the anti-kickback system?
 Is it in place?
 You need to confirm that too.

 After confirming that all the safety features are in place, the next thing is to set the height of the blade to suit the depth of cut you want to achieve.

 Your supervisor should advise you on the suitable height for your cutting project, but don’t let him set the height for you.
 The earlier you do things yourself, the quicker you will get the hang of it.

 Now, you can set the position of the wood that you want to cut.
 Consider its angle and place it so the blade will cut through it much easier.

 Gently push the piece of wood through the blade, and don’t rush it.
 Position yourself very well too.
 Although there is an anti-kickback mechanism in table saws, kickbacks still occur.
 So, don’t stand in the way of kickbacks.

 Position yourself so that if the material is kicked back, it won’t hit you.
 While cutting, you should also keep an eye on the cut line to avoid deviation.
 If you are cutting small objects, use a push stick.
 Your fingers should never get too close to the blade.

 5. Little maintenance

 The table saw has low maintenance.
-You only need to check the drive belt for wear and also check the blade teeth for chips.
+You only need to check the drive belt for wear and the blade teeth for chips.
 When you notice any of the two, you need to start planning for a replacement.

 6. Necessary precautions in the use of a table saw